-The deadline for submitting an application for the Foundation's fall scholarships is June 30, 2014.
+The deadline for submitting an application for the Foundation's spring scholarships is October 31, 2014.
 Applications are available on the Foundation's web page.
 For more information contact Marcia Norwood at firstname.lastname@example.org

 A Synopsis of the BCCC Foundation and Its Endowments

 Currently, the BCCC Foundation maintains fifty-three individual endowments that generate a variety of scholarships for BCCC students.
 These endowments are referred to as “restricted funds,” and are usually established in memory or in honor of a certain person or organization.
 An endowment is established by contributing a principal amount of money to the Foundation.
 The funds are then invested in various mutual funds.
 The earnings on the principal amount are used to provide scholarships or services for BCCC, as the donor designates.
 To date, the BCCC Foundation holds assets of more than $2,000,000.
 The following description is a synopsis of the current endowments available at BCCC.

 Established by Lena H. Page, RN in 1992 in memory of her husband, this annual scholarship is awarded to a nursing student who demonstrates high academic achievement and financial need.
 Mrs. Page graduated from the BCCC Nursing program in 1968.

 Established in 1999 by friends and family in memory of Chris Moffitt, RN, this fund makes an annual award to a student enrolled in the Associate Degree Nursing (ADN) program.
 Chris Moffitt was a graduate of BCCC’s ADN program.